SSDS2016/Day-5/README.md

 A simple TensorFlow code that demonstrates learning three simple models:

-1. logistic regression
+1. logistic regression,
-2. 2-layer fully connected net, and
+2. net with one fully-connected hidden layer,
-3. convolutional net with two convolutional, one fully connected and an output layer
+3. convolutional net with two hidden convolutional, one hidden fully-connected layer.

 Prerequisites:
 * Python